Practicing Mindfulness with Children

 Planting Seeds offers insight, concrete activities, and curricula that parents and educators can apply in school settings, in their local communities or at home, in a way that is meaningful and inviting to children.
 The key practices presented include mindful breathing and walking, inviting the bell, pebble meditation, the Two Promises or ethical guidelines for children, children’s versions of Touching the Earth and Deep Relaxation, eating meditation and dealing with conflict and strong emotions.
 Also included, are the lyrics to the songs on the enclosed CD (only included with the paperback) that summarize and highlight the key teachings, as well as a chapter on dealing effectively with conflict in the classroom or difficult group dynamics, based on a conference with Thich Nhat Hanh, teachers and students.

-The accompanying CD has inspiring recordings of all the songs in the book as well as a guided pebble meditation, total relaxation, and children’s touching the earth.
-Beautiful, color illustrations by Wietske Vriezen Illustrator of Mindful Movements (ISBN-13: 978-1-888375-79-4) accompany the various practices.
+The CD which is included with the paperback has inspiring recordings of all the songs in the book as well as a guided pebble meditation, total relaxation, and children’s touching the earth.
+Beautiful, color illustrations by Wietske Vriezen Illustrator of Mindful Movements accompany the various practices.